 Reasons For Classification - As a member of the University System of Maryland (USM) and a state university, BSU takes seriously its commitment to respect and protect the privacy of its students, alumni, faculty and staff, as well as to protect the confidentiality of information important to the University's academic mission.
 BSU classifies its information assets into categories for the purpose of determining who is allowed to access the information and what security precautions must be taken to protect it against unauthorized access.

-To assist in the appropriate handling of information, a sensitivity classification hierarchy must be used throughout BSU.
+To assist the appropriate handling of information, a sensitivity classification hierarchy must be used throughout BSU.
 This hierarchy provides a shorthand way of referring to sensitivity, and can be used to simplify information security decisions and minimize information security costs.
 One important intention of a sensitivity classification system is to provide consistent handling of the information, no matter what form it takes, where it goes, or who possesses it.
 For this reason, it is important to maintain the labels reflecting sensitivity classification categories.
 BSU uses four sensitivity classification categories:

-Public - This information has been specifically approved for public release by Public Relations department or Marketing Department Managers.
+Public - This type of information is specifically approved for public release by the University Relations Department.
 Unauthorized disclosure of this information will not cause problems for BSU, its customers, or its business partners.
-Examples are marketing brochures, material posted to the BSU web page and BSU departmental phone numbers.
+Examples are marketing brochures, an academic catalog, material posted on the BSU website, and BSU departmental phone numbers.

 Internal - This information is not approved for public release.
 Unauthorized disclosure of this information to outsiders may affect University interests.
-Examples are employee office phone numbers, email addresses and office manuals.
+Examples are employee office phone numbers, employee email addresses, and office manuals.
 This type of information is already widely distributed within BSU, or it could be distributed within the organization without advance permission from the information Owner.

 Confidential - This information is sensitive intended for use within BSU, and in some cases within affiliated organizations, such as BSU partners.
 Unauthorized disclosure of this information to outsiders may be against laws and regulations, or may cause problems for BSU, its customers, or its business partners.
+Example: student information (protected by FERPA) and employee performance evaluation records.

 Restricted - This information is sensitive private or otherwise sensitive in nature and must be restricted to those with a legitimate business need for access.
-Unauthorized disclosure of this information to people without a business need for access may be against laws and regulations, or may cause significant problems for BSU, its customers, or its partners.
+Unauthorized disclosure of this information to outsiders may be against laws and regulations, or may cause problems for BSU, its customers, or its business partners.
 Decisions about the provision of access to this information must be cleared through the information Owner.
-Examples are customer transaction account information (may be protected by GBLA) and employee performance evaluation records, student information (may be protected by FERPA), acquisition plans, and legal information protected by attorney-client privilege.
+Examples are real estate acquisition plans, potential employee negociations and legal information protected by attorney-client privilege.

-Default Category - If information is not marked with one of these categories it should be considered Confidential.
+Default Category - If information is not marked with one of these categories, it should be considered Confidential.
 Information that falls into the Confidential or Restricted, categories is designated Sensitive.

-Labeling - The Owner or creator of information must designate an appropriate label, and the user or recipient of this information must consistently maintain an assigned label.
+Labeling - The Owner or Creator of information must designate an appropriate label, and the user or recipient of this information must consistently maintain an assigned label.
 Labels for sensitive information must be used in the subject field of electronic mail messages or paper memos.
-Labels for sensitive information must appear on the outside of floppy disks, magnetic tape reels, CD-ROMs, audiocassettes, and other storage media.
+Labels for sensitive information must appear on the outside of floppy disks, magnetic tape reels, CD-ROMs, audio cassettes, and other storage media.
 If a storage volume such as a disk contains information with multiple classifications, the most sensitive category should appear on the outside label.
 Likewise, when creating a collection of information from sources with various classifications, the collection must be classified at the highest sensitivity level of the source information.